johaGL/frontout_bpp/README.md

+### practice of web dev.
+Not functional anymore.

-### results from bppml: flask to js client, then user side
+results from bppml: flask to js client, then user side